Placement Assessment & Information for

 - Rhythmic notation including simple and compound meters, note and rest notation.

-To prepare for theory placement, review the sample theory placement test.
+To prepare for theory placement, review the sample theory placement assessment.
 The sample includes answers and references to questions you may have.

 Class Piano Placements